AvetisG/TubeToTune/README.md

 1) This following service (TubeToTune) is not to be used to download audio that is copyrighted!

 2) TuneToTune does not condone piracy in any form.
-The goal that this tool be used to obtain legal audio that would otherwise be extremely difficult, if not impossible, to find.
+The goal of this service is to obtain legal audio that would otherwise be extremely difficult, if not impossible, to find.
 Youtube is a perfect source for these audio clips.

 ## Please Note